 Love triangles, practical jokes, and mistaken identities run rampant in this romantic comedy!
 Shipwrecked and separated, Viola and her brother, Sebastian, each think the other has drowned.
 Viola disguises herself as a boy, Cesario, and takes a job as Duke Orsino’s servant.
 The duke sends Viola to woo Countess Olivia and Olivia falls for Viola (well, Cesario), but Olivia's butler, Malvolio, loves Olivia…and then Sebastian shows up.
 Turns out, Viola's twin is not dead.
 Hilarity ensues.

 "If this were played upon a stage now, I could condemn it as an improbable fiction."

 Lightning strikes!
 Magic abounds!
 Betrayal and romance swirl in the storm that is The Tempest.
 After living in exile for 12 years, Prospero, the former Duke of Milan, has a chance at revenge when his magical storm strands his usurpers and enemies on the island.
 Prospero uses magical creatures to secretly control them so he can reclaim his title.
 Murderous plots, love at first sight, supernatural beings, and perhaps forgiveness...will everyone find safe passage home?

 “We are such stuff as dreams are made on.”

 Performances and Showtimes

-Macbeth runs three weekends only Oct.
-1-18, Thursday-Sunday, starting at 7 pm.
-Doors open at 6:30 pm.
+Twelfth Night and The Tempest run July 8-Aug.
+8 with alternating performances, Thursday-Sunday, starting at 7:30 pm.
+Doors open at 6:30.
 Concessions and beer will be available for purchase.
 Performances are on the Ijams Visitor Center lawn.